Kimya Dawson: Soundtrack work

 Dawson's songs are featured in the films The Guatemalan Handshake and Glue, both of which were shown at the Olympia Film Festival in November 2007.

 In 2008, Dawson contributed the song "Anthrax"—about 9/11—to the soundtrack of the Body of War documentary.

-"Anyone Else But You", a song they recorded with the Moldy Peaches, was used in the documentary Murderball, about a team of wheelchair rugby players.
+"Anyone Else But You", a song she recorded with the Moldy Peaches, was used in the documentary Murderball, about a team of wheelchair rugby players.
 This song was also used in the film Juno.
 The melody of this song, with new lyrics, was used in a commercial for Atlantis.com.

 Critics warmly received the music in Juno, where Dawson's "sweetly melancholic acoustic-strummed tunes" helped define the character of a pregnant young teenager who decides to have her baby.
 Dawson helped choose many of the songs for the Juno film, helping to set the film's mood.
 The soundtrack was voted by NPR listeners as the 14th best of the year in a listener poll for 2008.
 Dawson sings about diverse topics:

 And there on the soundtrack ... is Kimya Dawson, her primal, primitive odes to tire swings and vampires and roller coasters goosing us along, her wobbly voice and furtively chicken-scratched double-time guitar like a terrified little kid who just ditched the training wheels and is now somehow barreling down a mountain.